Eashir/FirebaseAnalyticsSetup/README.md

 <img width="1008" alt="Screen Shot 2023-07-15 at 3 24 49 AM" src="https://github.com/Eashir/FirebaseAnalyticsSetup/assets/20934684/f96fe3ba-2dfe-4078-b274-3fbec029f02e">

-I'd generally advise sticking to a whole number for your `Minimum Deployment` version numbers.
-Packages have to be maintained often in order to accomodate newer versions of Xcode projects and thats typically not the case.
+I'd generally advise sticking to a whole number for your `Minimum Deployment` version numbers, so 16.0 instead of 16.4 since packages have to be maintained often by companies in order to accomodate newer versions of Xcode projects and thats typically not the case.

 &nbsp;